Skip to content

 What is the cheapest webinar platform for small business?+

-The cheapest paid webinar platform for small businesses is Zoom Pro at $15/month per host, which supports up to 1,000 participants and includes cloud recording.
+The cheapest paid webinar platform for small businesses is Zoom Pro, from $14.16/month per host on annual billing or $16.99/month on monthly billing, supporting up to 100 participants with cloud recording included.
 For a free option, Popup supports unlimited attendees with no session time limit and no credit card required.
 Zoom's free plan is also a workable starting point for sessions under 100 attendees and 40 minutes.

 Book a Demo